CihadAlKhaled/AMP/README.md

 ### AMP says WOOF!

-The AMP was getting antsy staying stationary, so it went on a walk in the negative y direction while slowly increasing speed, as shown in **Figure 4.2**.
+The AMP was getting antsy staying stationary, so it went on a walk in the negative y direction while slowly increasing acceleration, as shown in **Figure 4.2**.

 ![alt text](walking.png)
 **Figure 4.2**